DaVinci Resolve: Fairlight integration

 Since version 14 (2017), DaVinci Resolve has included an integrated version of the software developed by Fairlight (now owned by Blackmagic Design) designed for TV & Film post-production, and live audio mixing.
 The Resolve-integrated software supports up to 1000 audio tracks, with a maximum of 6 inserts and 24 aux-sends per track.
 Other functionality includes 96-channel audio recording and 3D audio mixing for formats such as 5.1, 7.1 and 22.2.
 Integrated audio tools include compression/expansion, limiting, gating and parametric EQ.

 Fairlight software has been used in the production of TV shows, advertisements, and feature films such as Logan and Murder on the Orient Express.

 Fusion integration

 Since version 15 (2018), DaVinci Resolve also includes an integrated version of the Fusion application for compositing and visual effects, also developed by Blackmagic Design.
 Fusion's core functionality is based on a modular, node-based interface, with each node forming one specific aspect of the effects being implemented.
+Nodes are particularly helpful for visualizing the connection each layer has within a Fusion Composition.
 The same interface style is used in the Resolve-integrated version.

+Fusion is often used as a primary choice in a majority of Motion Graphics/VFX work for large scale productions as well.

 Prior to its integration with Resolve, the standalone Fusion version was used to create effects for over 1,000 feature films and TV shows, including The Martian, Kingsman: The Secret Service and The Hunger Games: Mockingjay Part 2.

 Mac App Store versions

 The free version of DaVinci Resolve and DaVinci Resolve Studio are available from the macOS App Store.
-However, some functionality, such as CUDA support, is not available in these versions due to restrictions imposed by Apple.
+However, some functionality, such as CUDA support is not available and VST or OpenFX plugins may have limited compatibility.
+This is due to restrictions imposed by Apple.